 Tick-borne illnesses:

-Below, we’ll share recommendations that are not only Flea and Tick preventatives, but also Heartworm preventatives as well.
+Below, we’ll share recommendations that are not only Flea and Tick preventatives but also Heartworm preventatives.
 Book a consultation with our clinic to update your pup’s vaccination status or learn more about the flea and tick preventatives we carry!

 Choosing the Right Medicine for Your Pet

-We always encourage you to consult your trusted veterinarian to assess the specific needs and type of medication for your pet.
+We always encourage you to consult your trusted veterinarian to assess your pet's specific needs and type of medication.

 Different Kinds of Flea and Tick Prevention